-- Here's one more method:

-- 1. Start with the number on the far right

-- 2. Put everything less than that number on the left of it and everything greater than it on the right of it

-- 3. Quicksort the left side and the right side

-- Does this method remind you of anything?
+- Here's one more method: - 1.
+Start with any number (the first one works) - 2.
+Put everything less than that number on the left of it and everything greater than it on the right of it - 3.
+Quicksort the left side and the right side - Does this method remind you of anything?